 If you don’t feel well on T4-only medicine such as Levothyroxine and Synthroid (to name just two), or have been diagnosed with more than just an underactive thyroid, or you have other symptoms or ailments, maybe a doctor hasn’t even taken seriously, please get a full thyroid panel blood test done, and check your thyroid levels.
 Most importantly, your Free T3 and Free T4, although Reverse T3, TPOAB and TGAB are also very beneficial to test.

 You may just do better on another thyroid medication.
-(I would always suggest working with a doctor to make any change to your health regime.)

 You can click on the hyperlinks in the above post to learn more and see references to information given, but more reading and references can also be found at: